Syn-Nine/four-emoji-concepts/README.md

 1. 🏛️ 🐗 🕯️ ⏱️ - escape pit of the minotaur, maze game with torch, have fading memory of path travelled, minotaur howels and speeds up the longer you take to find the exit

 1. 🏛️ ⚡ 🗺️ 📜 - spartan defies gods in search of forbidden artefacts, battles great beasts, platformer

-1. 🏛️ 💎 🌿 ⛩️ - steal gems from centaur in garden maze, last gem reveals gate to next level

 1. 👹 🏎️ 🎌 🏟️ - muppet dirt track racing in go karts